Welcome to the All New Leaving Main Street Blog!

 We have families that are gearing up to leave in the next few months and it really makes this experience seem fleeting.
 It has gone by so fast and then it’s over.
 I am not sure how much time we have left, but I know that if we leave tomorrow or a year from now, we have accomplished what I hoped we would.

-To wrap it up, I wanted to answer a few questions about my experience living overseas…
+To wrap it up, I wanted to answer a few of my most asked questions about my experience living overseas.
+Curious minds like to know:

 Q: What is the hardest part?

 The hardest part about living overseas is that you are far away.
-Seems simple, it was anticipated but it is still hard to be far enough away that you miss many social gatherings, family celebrations and opportunities to connect with your people.
+Seems simple, it was very much anticipated but it is still hard to be far enough away that you miss many social gatherings, family celebrations and opportunities to connect with your people.
 Now our get together’s back home are more purposeful and usually last longer, which is nice.
+Quality over quantity.

 Q: What do you wish was different about your current situation?

 There are people you encounter in your daily life that don’t become your best friends but you would like to know them better.
 I like talking to people and this is difficult for me.
-Perhaps I should finally get a tutor.
+Perhaps I should finally get a tutor, but it is likely that I won’t.

 Q: What is the best part about living in Cartagena?

-First is my apartment.
+First is my apartment, I will never live in such a beautiful place again.
 My kids call it the “tall house”.
 I wake up every morning to the most beautiful view I have ever seen.
-The Caribbean Ocean, the boat traffic in the bay, fireworks over old city, and especially the way it all lights up at night.
+The Caribbean Ocean, the boat traffic in the bay, fireworks over old city, watching as storms roll in and especially the way the city lights up at night.
 I will never get to live like this again and it will forever be my favorite.

 Second is the vibe of city life.
 People are relaxed, they are happy, it is easy to enjoy yourself here.
 Nothing is very far away, and while you may not have all the options we have back home, we always seem to work it out.